 People living with depression have lower levels of the neurotransmitter serotonin.
 Serotonin is a neurotransmitter, or key hormone, for your body’s ability to regulate mood, sleep, appetite, and even bone health.
 Lower levels of serotonin often results in decreased feelings of pleasure and arousal.

 Conversely, excessively high levels of serotonin may have a similar effect.
-This is because overactive serotonin activity can lead to underactive dopamine activity, which is another hormone that helps regulate things like pleasurable reward, attention, and mood.
+This is because overactive serotonin activity can lead to under-active dopamine activity, which is another hormone that helps regulate things like pleasurable reward, attention, and mood.

 Family history of depression or schizophrenia may also increase your risk for developing anhedonia.

-What Are the Effects of Anhedonia?
+What are the effects of anhedonia?

-There is no way to prevent anhedonia or major depressive disorder, but it can be treated with medication, therapy, and lifestyle adjustments.
 If left untreated, it may have some negative secondary side effects.

 For one, social withdrawal for long periods of time may cause anxiety when you do become exposed to social situations.
 It may also alter the relationships that you have with other people around you.

-How is Anhedonia Treated?
+How is anhedonia treated?